Whippomorpha: Evolution

 Cladogram showing Whippomorpha within Artiodactylamorpha: Whippomorpha consists of the clades labeled Hippopotamoidea and Cetaceamorpha.

 It is unknown whether the last common ancestor of whales and hippos led an aquatic, semiaquatic/amphibious, or terrestrial lifestyle.
-Therefore, it is a matter of contention whether the aquatic traits of both hippopotamuses and cetaceans are linked or the product of convergent evolution.
+Therefore, it is a matter of contention whether the aquatic traits of both hippos and whales are linked or from convergent evolution.
 Recent findings seem to indicate that the latter is more likely.

-Whippomorpha diverged from other cetartiodactyls approximately 59 Mya, whilst whales diverged from hippos approximately 55 Mya.
+Whippomorpha diverged from other artiodactyls ~59 Mya; whales diverged from hippos ~55 Mya.
 The first branch contained ancestors of Cetacea; semi-aquatic protowhales such as Pakicetus in the group Archaeoceti, which developed into the exclusively aquatic ancestors of modern cetaceans.

 One evolutionarily significant whale ancestor was the raoellid Indohyus, which was a Himalayas-dwelling, digitgrade omnivore roughly the size of a raccoon.
-It was not an adept swimmer, although it was thought to have spent considerable periods of time wading in shallow water.
-This would have been assisted by its heavy bones, providing stability.
-Indohyus was likely to have a diet at least partially based on aquatic foraging.
+It was not an adept swimmer, though it was thought to have spent considerable amounts of time wading in shallow water.
+This would have been helped by its heavy bones, giving stability.
+Indohyus likely had a diet at least partly based on aquatic foraging.
 Evidence for this includes the fact that the tooth enamel of Indohyus was considerably less worn than would be expected for an animal with an exclusively terrestrial diet.
-One of the most crucial facets of the discovery of Indohyus was the presence of a thickened auditory bulla, otherwise known as an involucrum.
+One of the most crucial facets of the discovery of Indohyus was the presence of a thickened auditory bulla, also known as an involucrum.
 This discovery was significant as the involucrum was a morphology thought previously to be exclusive to cetaceans, a synapomorphy.
-This feature irrefutably linked cetaceans to raoellids.
+This feature irrefutably linked whales to raoellids.